4 Hours of Silverstone

 Circuit de la Sarthe hosts the 24 Hours of Le Mans each June in what the biggest sports car race in the world is.
 At nearly 14km in length it is the longest circuit and one of the fastest circuits on any race calendar.
 The track opened in 1923 and now in its 14th configuration, remains a huge challenge for the team and drivers alike.

-TF Sport are making their fourth start at the circuit in 2020 in what will be the conclusion of the WEC Championship.
+TF Sport are making their fourth start at the circuit this year in what will now be the penultimate round of the World Endurance Championship.